dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-This method is invoked from the LoggedInInteractor when it resigns active.
+This method is invoked from the `LoggedInInteractor` when it resigns its active state.

-## Attach TicTacToe RIB and detach OffGame RIB on button tap
+## Attaching the TicTacToe RIB and detach the OffGame RIB on button tap

 This step is very similar to attaching LoggedIn RIB and detaching LoggedOut RIB when the "Login" button it tapped.
 To save time, the TicTacToe RIB is provided already.
 In order to route to TicTacToe, we should implement routeToTicTacToe in LoggedInRouter and wire up the button tap event from OffGameViewController to OffGameInteractor and then finally to LoggedInInteractor.